khairunisa-ibrahim/Ibrahim-Massaly-2023/README.md

 Since these recording were taken using Tucker-Davis Technology (TDT) fiber photometry system, a MATLAB SDK file is required to read TDT file directly into MATLAB post-recording.
 This SDK file and documentation can be found on TDT website (https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-matlab/getting-started/).
 Add the TDTMatlabSDK folder into the computer Matlab folder.

-## How To Use.
+## How To Use
 ### Analysis of calcium transients in self-stimulation paradigm (Fig 2G-J and SFig 1A-D).
-1) Open the Photometry and self-stim folder and download both the example data folder (FP_SelfStim_Example-201130-083802) and the Matlab code (PhotometryZScoreAnalysis_forPtAB_selfstim_15Aug22).
+1) Open the `Photometry and self-stim` folder and download the Matlab code (PhotometryZScoreAnalysis_forPtAB_selfstim_15Aug22).
+2) Download both the example data folder from [this link](https://wustl.box.com/s/u0dy3uubmhw614c00cquz4iot8l53eab)
-2) Ensure that the example data folder copied into MATLAB\TDTMatlabSDK\Examples\ directory.
+3) Unzip the example data folder and ensure that folder is copied into MATLAB\TDTMatlabSDK\Examples\ directory.
-3) Open the code (PhotometryZScoreAnalysis_forPtAB_selfstim_15Aug22) in your Matlab program.
+4) Open the code (PhotometryZScoreAnalysis_forPtAB_selfstim_15Aug22) in your Matlab program.
-4) Ensure that the BLOCKPATH is reading from the correct data folder, which is in this case is 'FP_SelfStim_Example-201130-083802'
+5) Ensure that the BLOCKPATH is reading from the correct data folder, which is in this case is 'FP_SelfStim_Example-201130-083802'
 ![image](https://user-images.githubusercontent.com/60552089/184723906-000f999b-bf3f-462b-b38c-363d912677db.png)
-5) Set up the variable that you want to extract.
+6) Set up the variable that you want to extract.
 In this code, variable value 1 is cue onset and variable value 6 is photo-stimulation
 ![image](https://user-images.githubusercontent.com/60552089/184724343-c0da6555-ca0c-4fbc-a75f-2c672a46dd9d.png)
-6) Run the code!
+7) Run the code!
-7) You should get the following output in a separate window:
+8) You should get the following output in a separate window:
   (Top Left): Epoch Response from both 470 and 405 channels with onset at 0s (Top Right): Z-Score heatmap for all the trials recorded in this example data (Bottom Left): Z-Score Epoch Response for all trials